paulogervasio/socket-chessjs/README.md

-# socket-chessjs
+## Socket-chessjs

-A simple socket app using nodejs
+A simple socket app using nodejs and javascript.

 TODO
  - Generate Tests
  - Docker file to deploy
  - Design UI
+ - Storage for matches